-- Conduct highly accelerated life tests, intentionally overloading the turbine to help determine its useful operating lifetime
+- Conduct highly accelerated life research validation, intentionally overloading the drivetrain to help determine its useful operating lifetime

 - Employ "model-in-the-loop" techniques to emulate rotor, tower, pitch, and yaw systems with computer simulations operating in real time

-- The 5-MW dynamometer can connect to the controllable grid interface to provide a better understanding of how wind turbines react to grid disturbances.
+- Connect to the controllable grid interface to provide a better understanding of how drivetrains react to grid disturbances.